Check out the old town that was once the hub of Dutch Colonial Indonesia!

 - All entrance fees are included.

-- Please note there is surcharge pricing for all National and New Year holidays.
+- Please note there is surcharge pricing for all National and New Year holidays as well as peak season.
+You will be notified of any increased costs prior to confirmation.
 Contact ShoreTrips with any questions.

 Days offered: 7 days a week